-- Associate in Arts Degree-22 units minimum - Associate in Science Degree-22 units minimum
+- · Associate in Arts Degree-22 units minimum - Associate in Science Degree-22 units minimum may be exempt from Cañada College's general education requirements.

-Those students who wish to pursue an associate's degree (non ADT) from Cañada College and have been awarded a Bachelor's degree or an Associate's degree from an institution accredited by the Western Association of Schools & Colleges or equivalent accrediting body in the U.S. may be exempt from Cañada College's general education requirements.
 Students must submit an official transcript from the institution granting the Bachelor's or Associate's degree to allow for verification of degree completion and completion of all Title 5 minimum requirements for the associate degree as listed under the "Degree Pathways" section of this catalog.